 Perhaps the most striking feature of the building is the steel exterior with the bilingual words of poet Gwyneth Lewis “In These Stones, Horizons Sing”.

 Virtually next door to the Millennium Centre is the Water Tower, designed by William Pye.
-The tower stands 21 metres high and has an intermittent stream of water.
-Highly photogenic!
+The Cardiff Water Tower stands 21 metres high and has an intermittent stream of water.
+Highly photogenic. [separator type=”thick”]

-It has a gorgeous art deco sign and clock and all of this under a glass roof.
-There are two entrances.
 The St Mary’s Street entrance has the art deco sign and clock.
-The Hayes entrance has a lovely garden in front of it – great for photos!
+The Hayes entrance has a lovely garden in front of it – great for photos.

 Cardiff Market has been in operation since the 1700s and is open every day.

 11. Visit the World’s Oldest Record Store